silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/02_working_with_dataobjects/01_adding_dataobjects_to_the_schema.md

 [info]
 If you find that this paints with too big a brush, you can always override individual models explicitly in `models.yml`.
-The bulk loaders run _before_ the models.yml config is loaded.
+The bulk loaders run _before_ the `models.yml` config is loaded.
 [/info]

-#### DataObjects subclasses are the default starting point
+#### `DataObject` subclasses are the default starting point

-Because this is Silverstripe CMS, and it's likely that you're using dataobject models only, the bulk loaders start with an initial filter, which is defined as follows:
+Because this is Silverstripe CMS, and it's likely that you're using `DataObject` models only, the bulk loaders start with an initial filter which is defined as follows:

 ```yaml
 inheritanceLoader: